 a.
-Materials of low flammability which are not volatile or which have low toxicity (sulfuric, nitric, and hydrochloric acid, sodium and potassium hydroxide) can be neutralized with appropriate solutions and absorbed with Spill Control Pillows.
+Materials of low flammability or which have low toxicity (sulfuric, nitric, and hydrochloric acid, sodium and potassium hydroxide) can absorbed with Spill Control Pillows.
 Appropriate PPE must be worn.
 The clean-up items and PPE must be placed in a labeled hazardous waste container in the SAA.

 b.
-Flammable solvents (petroleum ether, hexane, pentane, diethyl ether, dimethoxyethane and tetrahydrofuran) can be absorbed with Spill Control Pillows.
+Flammable solvents (petroleum ether, hexane, pentane, diethyl ether, and tetrahydrofuran) can be absorbed with Spill Control Pillows.
 All laboratory occupants should be immediately notified, all flames extinguished, and any spark producing equipment should be turned off if possible.
 Appropriate PPE must be worn.
 The clean-up items and PPE must be placed in a labeled hazardous waste container in the SAA.